Silicon Laboratories Inc. research snapshot

 Bearish case

-More likely if the deal is blocked by regulators, if IoT demand weakens materially, or if SLABs operating losses persist and the market re-rates the standalone stock as a pre-profitability cyclical semiconductor name.
+More likely if the deal is blocked or terminated, if IoT demand weakens materially, or if operating losses persist and the market re-rates SLAB as a standalone pre-scale cyclical semiconductor name.
+The standalone range is anchored between the pre-deal price near $137 from February 2026 and Morningstar fair value estimates around $210.

 SLAB AI technical analysis